 As mentioned elsewhere, this is not an absolute schedule.
-The only absolute dates will be the start (9 Nov) and end (23 Nov).
+The only absolute dates will be TBD.
 The rest will be adjusted to suit our exploration and severity of our Monkey Butts.
 We can spend more or less time in each place along the way as long as we make Pakse in time to make our departures.
 Continue reading

 No… this isn’t an alternate place to go.
 This is a place that was most often called “Alternate” by Americans “visiting” there….
 Lima Site 20a.